You use Async when you have some slow or long-running

 subclasses are simple enough that they can serve as examples if you

-want to extend Async
+want to extend Async to do something else.

 To join a low-volume mailing list for Async announcements, send a blank mail message to mjd-list-async-subscribe@plover.com.